Skip to content

 Verify that:

-• The AppProject referenced by the repository exists
+• The AppProject referenced by the secret exists

 • Agent names match patterns in both .spec.destinations (either name or server with ?agentName=) and .spec.sourceNamespaces